Project Manager vs Product Manager: What’s the difference?

 Market knowledge

-Where project managers may need knowledge about the product, product managers need to know more about the market inorder to make customer-based value.
-Whether it’s fully understanding the customer’s interactions with the product, keeping an eye out on competitors or hunting for new opportunities, product managers need to know how to get all this critical information if they are to make the right product for the organisation.
+Where project managers may need knowledge about the product, product managers need to know more about the market to generate customer-based value.
+Product managers need to know how to learn information which will create the right products for their organisation.
+This information could include understanding the customer’s interactions with the product, keeping an eye out on competitors, or hunting for new product opportunities.

 User research